frytimo/fusionpbx-app-opensms/README.md

 - Git (for cloning the repository)
 - An SMS provider supported by the OpenSMS system (Currently only Bandwidth.com)
+- PHP 7.1 or higher
+- FusionPBX 5.4 or higher

 ### Installation Steps